Kotlin Help

 fun main() { //sampleStart val obj = "Hello" when (obj) { // Checks whether obj equals to "1" "1" -> println("One") // Checks whether obj equals to "Hello" "Hello" -> println("Greeting") // Default statement else -> println("Unknown") } // Greeting //sampleEnd }

 Here is an example of using when as an expression.
-The when syntax is assigned immediately to a variable:
+The when expression is assigned immediately to a variable which is later used with the println() function:

 fun main() { //sampleStart val obj = "Hello" val result = when (obj) { // If obj equals "1", sets result to "one" "1" -> "One" // If obj equals "Hello", sets result to "Greeting" "Hello" -> "Greeting" // Sets result to "Unknown" if no previous condition is satisfied else -> "Unknown" } println(result) // Greeting //sampleEnd }